sbt/sbt-bintray/README.md

 #### Labels

-The first time you publish a bintray package, this plugin will create the package for you on bintrary.
+The first time you publish a bintray package, this plugin will create the package for you on bintray.
 Along with the actual contents of the package, you can list a publicly visible list of labels that related to your package.

 You can assign this with the `packageLabels in bintray` setting key.